MicrosoftDocs/azure-docs/articles/devops-project/azure-devops-project-java.md

 ## Examine the CI/CD pipeline

-Azure DevOps Projects automatically configures a full CI/CD pipeline in your Azure DevOps organization.
+Azure DevOps Projects automatically configures a full CI/CD pipeline.
 Explore and customize the pipeline as needed.
 Take the following steps to familiarize yourself with the build and release pipelines.

 1. At the top of the Azure DevOps Projects dashboard, select **Build Pipelines**.
 		This link opens a browser tab and the build pipeline for your new project.

-1. Point to the **Status** field, and then select the ellipsis that appears (...).
+1. Point to the **Status** field, and then select the ellipsis  (...).
 		This action opens a menu where you can start several activities such as queuing a new build, pausing a build, and editing the build pipeline.

 1. Select **Edit**.